 - Having health problems.

 Mandatory forbearance, also known as the excessive debt forbearance, must be granted if your payments on your Title IV federal loans each month are greater than 20% of your total monthly income.
 You would need to prove this, of course.
-You can only receive this forbearance for up to 3 years, so use it wisely—or look into income-based repayment.
+You can only receive this forbearance for up to 3 years, so use it wisely—or look into an income-driven repayment plan (which could reduce your payments to as little as $0/month).

 If you have used all of your medical or dental internship/residency deferment eligibility or your promissory note doesn't provide for this deferment, then you can get a medical or dental internship or residency forbearance.